20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 # A real metric tensor

 There are many different black holes, and many different ways of representing each of them.
-Today we're going to pick the simplest kind: the schwarzschild black hole.
-Its important to note, schwarzschild black holes are just one kind of black hole, in a whole field of different kinds of black holes.
-The classic schwarzschild metric is also only one representation of the schwarzschild black hole - there are other coordinate systems for it that are radically different, and have correspondingly different metric tensors

-A metric tensor fundamentally defines the curvature of spacetime - and it is the central object of general relativity.
-It also implicitly expects you to be using a certain coordinate system, though the coordinates can be anything.
-The metric tensor is often expressed in a form called the "line element", which reads like this for schwarzschild:
+Today we're going to pick the simplest kind: the schwarzschild black hole - a black hole with only a mass parameter, and no charge or spin.
+A spacetime like schwarzschild is defined by its metric tensor, and this is often expressed in a form called the "line element":

 $$ ds^2 = -d\tau^2 = -(1-\frac{r_s}{r}) dt^2 + (1-\frac{r_s}{r})^{-1} dr^2 + r^2 d\Omega^2 $$

-This is the wikipedia definition[^wikipedia], where $d\Omega^2 = d\theta^2 + sin^2(\theta) d\phi^2$, and $r_s$ is the schwarzschild radius - that is twice the 'mass'[^blackholemass] $M$ in geometric units of $c=g=1$
+This is the wikipedia definition[^wikipedia], where $d\Omega^2 = d\theta^2 + sin^2(\theta) d\phi^2$, and $r_s$ is the schwarzschild radius - that is twice the 'mass'[^blackholemass] $M$ in geometric units of $c=g=1$.
+This equation completely defines the schwarzschild spacetime, and the black hole within it

 [^wikipedia]: [Schwarzschild Metric](https://en.wikipedia.org/wiki/Schwarzschild_metric#Formulation)